What are Virtual Machines?#

 Using software like VirtualBox or Vagrant, a user can create and run any number of VMs.
 As you could probably guess, having several VMs running at once can be a drain on memory.
 So just because you can run several VMs does not mean you should.

 Users can download, install, backup and destroy VMs at will, which is why they are an attractive tool for sharing reproducible research.
 Research often requires specific pieces of software or system settings.
 If a researcher wishes to reproduce another’s work on their computer, making the necessary changes to their environment to run the project may impact their work.
-For example, in the Why This is Useful section of this chapter, we described how using a different version of Python can lead to unexpected changes in the results of an analysis.
+For example, in the Motivation and Background section of this chapter, we described how using a different version of Python can lead to unexpected changes in the results of an analysis.
 Say a researcher installs an updated version of Python to replicate an analysis because the analysis requires features only present in the updated version.
 By doing so, they put their own work at risk.
 VMs remove that risk; any tools downloaded or settings changed will only impact the VM, keeping the reproducer’s research safe.
 If they do inadvertently break something in the VM, they can delete it and make another one.
 VMs are effectively a quarantined area.

 Using Virtual Machines for Reproducible Research#